 Name & Address of School: Lutterworth High School Academy Trust

 Woodway Road

 Lutterworth

 Leicestershire

 LE17 4QH

 Telephone Number: 01455 552710

 Head Teacher: Mr Julian Kirby

 Head Teacher's Contact Details: 01455 552710 admin@lutterworthhigh.co.uk FAO Mr Kirby

 Website Address: www.lutterworthhigh.co.uk

 Twitter Feed Details: @lutthigh

-Age Range of Students: 11-14 (2014) Years 7,8 and 9
+Age Range of Students: 11-16 (2022) Years 7,8,9,10 and 11

-11-16 (2015) Years 7,8,9 and 10

-11-16 (2016) Years 7,8,9,10 and 11

-11-16 (2017) Years 7,8,9,10 and 11 11-16 (2018) Years 7,8,9,10 and 11

-11-16 (2019) Years 7,8,9,10 and 11

-11-16 (2020) Years 7,8,9,10 and 11

-Date of Last Inspection: January 2018
+Date of Last s.5 Inspection: January 2012

 Outcome of Last Inspection: Outstanding

 Designated unit or Learning Support The School has Curriculum Support facility

 Department?

 Total Number of Students with SEND 165 with known SEND, 31 with EHCPs

 Total Number of Students receiving

 additional learning support 100

 Regulation Question School response The kinds of special educational needs for which provision is made at Lutterworth High School.
 What kinds of SEND do students have in your school?
 Children are identified as having SEND when they have a significantly greater difficulty in learning than the majority of children the same age or have a disability which prevents or hinders them from making use of education facilities of a kind generally provided for children of the same age in schools within the area of the Local Authority (SEND Regulations 2014).
-Students at Lutterworth High School have a range of difficulties including Communication and Interaction; Cognition and Learning; Social, Emotional and Mental Health difficulties and Sensory or Physical difficulties.
+Students at Lutterworth High School have a range of difficulties including communication and interaction, cognition and learning, social, emotional and mental health difficulties and sensory or physical difficulties.
 Information about Lutterworth High School's policies for the identification and assessment of pupils with special educational needs.
 How do you know if a student needs extra help?
 When your child first joins Lutterworth High School Academy Trust, we use information from a range of sources to help identify SEND and other needs.
-These include information from parents/carers; primary school teachers; end of key stage 2 levels; base line testing; literacy and numeracy tests; application form information; transition programme of primary school visits; enhanced transition programmes; specialist professional colleagues and external agencies.
-Our class teachers, heads of department and progress leaders closely monitor the progress and attainment of all students, including those who have or may have SEND.
+These include information from parents/carers, primary school teachers, end of key stage 2 levels, base line testing, literacy and numeracy tests, application form information, transition programme of primary school visits, enhanced transition programmes, specialist professional colleagues and external agencies.
+Our class teachers, Curriculum Leaders and Heads of Key Stage closely monitor the progress and attainment of all students, including those who have or may have SEND.
 The continuous monitoring of students during their time at Lutterworth High School will further identify any students with an emerging special educational need.
-This identification may come from tutors, subject teachers, learning support staff, progress leaders, outside agencies, parents/carers or from the students themselves.
+This identification may come from tutors, subject teachers, learning support staff, Heads of Key Stage, outside agencies, parents/carers or from the students themselves.
 If your child needs to be assessed, we would use a range of assessments depending on the area of need.
 If it is thought that the family is in need of support, a referral can be made to outside agencies.
 All students with SEND and who need extra support, are on the SEND support register, which is accessible to all staff.
-All students with a SEND have a Individual Education Plan indicating relevant strategies to support their specific needs.
+All students with a SEND have an Individual Education Plan indicating relevant strategies to support their specific needs.
 Staff use this information to inform their lesson planning, teaching and learning activities.
 Targeted interventions are planned and delivered where appropriate.
 In order to meet individual needs it is sometimes necessary to provide a personalised approach to learning and support.
 This approach may include small group or individual work across a broad range of activities to support the educational and emotional development of the student.